Three elderly women by the sea, all seen from the back and wearing bath robes.

 Preventive care keeps older people healthier

-Several new forms of effective preventive healthcare for the elderly have been introduced in recent years, and are attracting increasing levels of interest.
+Several new forms of effective preventive healthcare for the elderly have been introduced into elderly care in Sweden in recent years.

 One example is physical activity on prescription, both for preventive purposes and as a form of treatment.
 Older people are prescribed not just exercise in general but a certain type of physical activity, sometimes in combination with medication, with doctors monitoring the results.